 - Transcatheter aortic valve replacement (TAVR), a less invasive treatment for aortic stenosis

 The UM Heart and Vascular Center cares for people of all ages, from before birth through their senior years.
 Our commitment to preventive cardiology for adults means a focus on early detection through heart screenings and education about heart-healthy lifestyles.
 Our Women’s Heart Health Program focuses on the factors that are unique to women’s cardiac care needs to provide accurate diagnoses and effective prevention strategies.

 The Children’s Heart Program at the University of Maryland Children’s Hospital delivers compassionate care to children throughout Maryland in their own communities.
 When heart surgery is the recommendation for our youngest patients, they have shorter hospital stays than the national average.
-U.S. News & World Report ranked our program among the nation’s top 50 pediatric cardiology and heart surgery centers in the 2018-2019.
+U.S. News & World Report ranked our program among the nation’s top 50 pediatric cardiology and heart surgery centers in 2020-2021.

 Cardiology Locations Throughout Maryland